Art by @ichimakesart

 Shadowbringers

-The end of their lugubrious rendez-vous came when the Scions eventually caught up, shattering their illusion of companionship.
-Furious, Emet-Selch bared his full truth to them as well, and as Nai and her companions challenged him, Amaurot itself became their battlefield.
-Nai fought with all she had, but she was already breaking; the Light inside gnawed at her soul, threatening to finish what Mt.
-Gulg had started.
+The end of their rendez-vous came when the Scions eventually caught up on them, shattering the illusion of companionship.
+Furious, Emet-Selch bared his full truth to them, and as Nai and her companions challenged him, Amaurot itself became their battlefield.
+Nai fought with all she had, but she was already breaking.
 In the end, she only survived because Ardbert rejoined with her.
 When the dust settled and Emet-Selch was defeated, Norvrandt was spared, its night sky fully restored.
-Yet Nai carried more than triumph, bearing the memory of a foe who had been more than foe, of a man who'd wanted her to stand as his equal but also to drown with him in grief - and of a promise that she would not let herself forget.
+But Nai carried more than triumph, bearing the memory of someone who'd wanted her to stand as his equal but also to drown with him in grief - and of a promise that she would not let herself forget.

 Post-patches (5.1 - 5.5)

 Nai's experience on the First tasted like ash in her mouth.
-The sky was dark once more, a proper night crowned with stars, yet when Nai lifted her face to them, she could find no peace there.
-The effect of the Light felt like a bitter effulgence she could not purge, and she made her body bear its remembrance like a punishment, keeping the tips of her hair bleached white.
+The effect of the Light felt like an effulgence she could not purge, and so she made her body bear its remembrance like a punishment, keeping the tips of her hair bleached white.
 Hades' death had left her hollow and frayed, and she had no name for the grief coiled inside her.
 The Scions, jubilant in their relief, could not fathom why she seemed so muted.
-Why did she miss someone who had sought to unmake their star?
-Nai didn't dare tell them that when she closed her eyes, she still could still hear the Ascians' voice, asking her to remember.
-Night after night, she dreamt of Amaurot.
-Sometimes, Hades was there, guiding her through the city.
-More often, he would turn away from her, and she woke clawing at the sheets.Nai grew restless in the Crystarium, unable to take comfort among people who toasted her as a saviour.
-When she looked at the Scions, she felt more distant than ever.
-Her friends could never understand what she had bargained with in the dark, what she had given up, what she had almost managed to become.
+Nai didn't dare tell them that when she closed her eyes, she dreamt of Amaurot, and that sometimes, Hades was there, guiding her through the city.
+More often though, he would turn away from her, and she woke clawing at the sheets.Nai grew restless in the Crystarium, unable to take comfort among people who toasted her as a saviour.
+When she looked at the Scions, she felt more distant than ever, for her friends could never understand what she had bargained with in the dark.(WIP).
 The nadir came when she found herself on the edge of the ocean cliffs outside Eulmore.
 For a long moment, she wondered if it would be easier to just let herself fall, to let the waves take her the way Hades' city had.
 It was not bravery that drew her back, but the promise she had made to him.

 After their time on the First, the Scions looked back to the Source, to the threat of new calamities.
 Nai played her part among them, but her unrest lingered.
 Each time the conversation turned to ancient knowledge, to the unobtainable memories of the past, she felt the shadow of Azem tighten around her throat like a noose.
-She was Azem - or rather, she had been - and she was not, and would never be.
-She carried their soul, yes, but none of their memories.
-She was simply an echo, a fragment, a copy - not enough.
+She carried their soul but none of their memories.
+She was simply an echo, a fragment, a copy.
 Burdened by this legacy, Nai started to imagine who Azem might have been.
-She began to wonder if they would have laughed like she laughed, or fought like she fought.
+She began to wonder if they would have laughed like she laughed, fought like she fought.
 Sometimes, she would even whisper questions about them to the dark, daring Hades to answer her one more time.
 (He never did, no matter how hard she clutched the crystal.)

 As the skies darkened with the promise of a new threat, Nai felt herself fracturing further.
 Duty demanded she march forward, but her nights were still filled with dreams of Amaurot falling into the sea, of Elidibus’ tears, of Hades standing beside her with a hole in his chest and a smile on his face.
-The news of Garlemald's ruin hit Nai hard.
-She knew she should have felt vindicated, or bitter, or perhaps even saddened by the destruction of what would always be her childhood home.
-But instead she felt only exhaustion: more conflict, more strife, more problems for her to fix, when she couldn't even fix her own.
-By the end of 5.5, Nai was pulled into two directions: the Scions saw her as their lodestone, their hero who could conquer all - while Nai felt like she was dissolving under the weight of a past she couldn't recall, a man she couldn't forget, and a legacy she feared she would never fulfill.
+Eventually, Nai was pulled into two directions: the Scions saw her as their lodestone, their hero who could conquer all - while Nai felt like she was dissolving under the weight of a past she couldn't recall, a person she couldn't forget, and a legacy she feared she would never fulfill.

 Endwalker